medic/cht-docs/content/en/core/guides/android/publishing.md

 One of the downsides is it can be more difficult to get your app published and it may be removed in future if it's found to not comply with future requirements.

 Follow these instructions to [publish your app](https://support.google.com/googleplay/android-developer/answer/9859751?hl=en).

+#### New App in the Play Store

+Remember that when the app is created in the Play Store, it's required to choose the way the app will be signed by Google: we upload the signed AAB files, but then Google creates optimized versions of the app in .apk format.
+The app has to be configured to use the same signing and upload signatures by Google.
+Choose to upload a "Java keystore", the Play Console will require a file encrypted with a tool named PEPK, that file is the `<brand>_private_key.pepk` file generated when following the instructions of [New brand](#new-brand) (the button to upload the `.pepk` in the Play Console may say "Upload generated ZIP" although the PEPK file doesn't look like a .zip file).

 ### Side loading